mealie-recipes/mealie/docs/docs/documentation/community-guide/swag.md

 ## Step 4: Port-forward port 443

 Since SWAG allows you to set up a secure connection, you will need to open port 443 on your router for encrypted traffic.
 This is way more secure than port 80 for http.
+For more information about using TLS on port 443, see [SWAG's documentation](https://docs.linuxserver.io/general/swag#cert-provider-lets-encrypt-vs-zerossl) on cert providers and port forwarding.

 ## Step 5: Restart SWAG